Remortgage broker

 Even the best rates may be higher than what you’ve been used to paying, and you won’t always qualify for those without a big chunk of equity.

-That said, in most cases you’ll still want to avoid the SVR (which is generally higher), so if you’re approaching the end of a deal - especially in the last six months - remortgaging is likely to be the lesser of two evils.
+That said, in most cases you’ll still want to avoid the SVR (which is generally higher), so if you’re approaching the end of a deal - especially in the last six months - remortgaging may still help you save.

 There is still competition in the market, however, with thousands of deals available, some of which disappear quickly.